Welcome

 Lesson outcomes

-On completion of this lesson you will be able to:
+On completion of this lesson, you will be able to:

 1. Describe Creative Commons licenses.

-2. Apply Creative Common licenses responsibly.
+2. Apply Creative Commons licenses responsibly.

 Introduction